yoder-cloudsec/lambda-serverless/README.md

 ## Author's Note

 This project was built specifically to demonstrate a different compute and cost model than the rest of this portfolio — no servers, no idle billing, and a fundamentally different failure mode (a function either runs correctly on invocation or it doesn't; there's no "is it still running" question at all).
-The base64/content-type issue in particular was left in this write-up in full because it's a genuinely realistic problem — not a contrived one — and finding it through CloudWatch Logs rather than trial-and-error guessing is the actual skill being demonstrated.
+The base64/content-type issue in particular was left in this write-up in full because it's a genuinely realistic problem, not a contrived one and finding it through CloudWatch Logs rather than trial-and-error guessing is the actual skill being demonstrated.